 This resource contains many specialized or technical terms which are not included in the above dictionaries.

 Free online self-paced lessons in Irish language and culture created by Dublin City University.
-There are currently 12 levels, with each course lasting 4 weeks.
-Irish 101-108 are A1-A2 (Beginner) level, Irish 201-204 are B1 (Intermediate).
+There are currently 13 levels, with each course lasting 4 weeks.
+Irish 101-108 are A1-A2 (Beginner) level, Irish 201-205 are B1 (Intermediate).
 These are not live/Zoom-based classes, but there is lots of audio and video, as well as opportunities to interact with instructors and other participants via the chat.
 The classes are free for the regular 4 week period - for a fee, you can keep access to the materials indefinitely (although there will be no interaction with others after the free period ends.)
-Most of the audio was created by second language speakers, so you won't hear many native accents here, but the courses are interactive and very well-designed.
+Interactive and very well-designed.

-The Cultúrlann in Derry has been offering online classes, which will hopefully continue beyond the pandemic era.
-There are four online levels and each lasts a full academic year (30 weeks!), at an extremely reasonable price.
+The Cultúrlann in Derry offers online classes.
+There are multiple online levels and each lasts a full academic year (30 weeks!), at an extremely reasonable price.
 The emphasis is everyday conversational Irish.
 They use a series of coursebooks created by Toirealach Ó Grada of the Cultúrlann, Céimeanna Comhrá.

-Gaelchultúr is located in Dublin, Ireland, and offers in person and online classes at a variety of levels from beginner to advanced.
+Gaelchultúr is located in Dublin, Ireland, and offers in person and online language and culture classes at a variety of levels from beginner to advanced.
 Classes have a communicative focus and are based on the Gaeilge gan Stró coursebooks.
 They offer some classes during US evening and weekend hours.

 This New York branch of Conradh na Gaeilge (the Gaelic League) is very active and organized.
 They offer language classes at various levels on weekday evenings US time, as well as study and reading groups, for a very reasonable price.
 A small selection of Irish language books and learning materials is also available for purchase through their website.